obsidianmd/obsidian-help/en/Obsidian/Obsidian.md

 ## Follow our development

-Obsidian is in public beta right now.
-We have [a roadmap](https://trello.com/b/Psqfqp7I/obsidian-roadmap) that you can check out.
+Obsidian is stable and public available.
+We still have grand plans to continue making Obsidian the best and most refined thought-processing app for decades to come.
+On the [roadmap](https://trello.com/b/Psqfqp7I/obsidian-roadmap) you can see where we are headed.

 Our Twitter handle is [@obsdmd](https://twitter.com/obsdmd), feel free to follow.
 We mostly tweet about product updates.